Protect Your Investment - Expert Phase I Environmental Site Assessments

 Competitive Phase 1 Site Assessment cost with transparent pricing and detailed cost estimates before project initiation.

-Contact ECI Environmental today for expert Phase 1 ESA Michigan services.
-Our experienced environmental consultants are ready to provide comprehensive property environmental assessment Michigan for your commercial real estate transaction.
+Contact ECI Environmental today for expert Phase 1 ESA services.
+Our experienced environmental consultants are ready to provide comprehensive property environmental assessment for your commercial real estate transaction.

-Serving Michigan statewide from our Farmington Hills office at 35560 Grand River Avenue, Suite 346
+Serving clients nationwide from our Farmington Hills office at 35560 Grand River Avenue, Suite 346